-30. Emergency suspension of permits
+32. Emergency suspension of permits

-- (1) An issuing authority may suspend the operation of a permit if- - (a) it is necessary in order to control or eradicate a particular alien or listed invasive species; - (b) the carrying out of the restricted activity permitted in terms thereof will have a significant harmful impact on the environment or ecosystems; or - (c) the species pose an immediate threat to the environment or ecosystems. - (2) Notice of the suspension of a permit must be in writing and must be served on- - (a) the permit-holder; or - (b) any other person acting on behalf of the permit-holder. - (3) A suspension will be effective immediately upon notification, unless otherwise stated in the notice. - (4) An issuing authority must, within 21 days of suspending a permit, initiate proceedings in terms of regulation 26 to amend the permit in order to address the cause of the emergency. - (5) A suspension will remain in force until the finalisation of proceedings in terms of regulation 26.
+- (1) An issuing authority may suspend the operation of a permit if- - (a) it is necessary in order to control or eradicate a particular alien or listed invasive species; - (b) the carrying out of the restricted activity permitted in terms thereof poses an immediate significant threat to socio-economic circumstances, human health or the environment; or - (c) the alien or listed invasive species poses an immediate significant threat to socio-economic circumstances, human health or the environment.

+- (2) Notice of the suspension of a permit must be in writing and must be served on- - (a) the permit-holder; or - (b) any other person acting on behalf of the permit-holder. - (3) A suspension will be effective immediately upon notification, unless otherwise stated in the notice. - (4) An issuing authority must, within 21 calender days of suspending a permit, initiate proceedings in terms of regulation 28 to amend the permit in order to address the cause of the emergency or may cancel a permit in terms of section 93 of the Act. - (5) A suspension will remain in force until the finalisation of proceedings in terms of regulation 28 or section 93 of the Act.

-COMPLIANCE AND ENFORCEMENT
+CHAPTER 9 COMPLIANCE AND ENFORCEMENT